cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

    build](https://poetry.eustace.io/docs/cli/#build).

 You should also add a GitHub Actions badge to your repository page.
-The badge indicates whether the tests are passing or failing, and links to the GitHub Actions dashboard for your project.
+The badge indicates whether the tests are passing or failing on the master branch, and links to the GitHub Actions dashboard for your project.
 It looks like this:

 > [![tests](https://github.com/cjolowicz/hypermodern-python/workflows/tests/badge.svg)](https://github.com/cjolowicz/hypermodern-python/actions?workflow=tests)